 And above all is the most popular Linux distro of all time that few are aware that is Linux.
 ANDROID the most popular phone driving operating system in the world.
 Yes, your phone it’s driven by Linux in the case of Android and another Unix-like OS in the case of Apple.
 Apple IOS is another Unix-like OS but based on BSD.

 Considering the above I strongly sustain that THE BEST LINUX DISTRO is the one that suits your needs and style best, feel free to taste any/all Linux flavors till you chose one for long term use.
-At the end important is to learn and understand Linux (not necessarily in this order) beyond all automated “wizards” and who knows what gizmos are there that try to make Linux a Windows.
+In the end important is to learn and understand Linux (not necessarily in this order) beyond all automated “wizards” and who knows what gizmos are there that try to make Linux a Windows.
 Today it’s easy, we have virtual machines that emulate a computer system within the Operating System that you currently running so you can run in “a window” almost any other Operating System of your choice.
 Just check QEMU, VMware, Virtual Box.

 Or you can just create a live distro on a USB stick and enjoy it.
 Most Linux distributions support this feature